egonw/swat4hcls-2023--custom-scholia/paper/paper.md

 items via one of the superclasses to the Scholia aspect.
 The intention of this task was to extract these mapping into a separate configurable mapping file.

-One aspect that this needs to take into account is that more specific aspects are prefered over more general aspects.
+One aspect that this needs to take into account is that more specific aspects are preferred over more general aspects.
 For example, a chemical can be opened `topic` aspect but preferably in the `chemical` aspect.